Grantees in action

 Partnership for a Healthier America

-Partnership for a Healthier America, in collaboration with the Produce Marketing Association, recently launched the Fresh Food Fund, which will provide boxes of high-quality fruits and vegetables to individuals in economically disadvantaged communities.
-This initiative is expected to distribute over 250,000 lbs of rescued food in its pilot city and then quickly expand to 25 cities nationwide.
+Partnership for a Healthier America, in collaboration with the Produce Marketing Association, recently launched the Fresh Food Fund to provide boxes of high-quality fruits and vegetables to individuals in economically disadvantaged communities.
+This initiative is expected to distribute more than 250,000 pounds of rescued food in its pilot city and then quickly expand to 25 cities nationwide.

 A Denver coordinating partner says, “This is amazing, thank you!
 We have gotten a ton of compliments about the berries, cantaloupes, tomatoes, and broccoli.
 Our folks are just super grateful!
 Several Moms teared up again today!
 This work makes us feel so amazing.”